CaptainPStar/Escape/co10_Escape.Altis/Escape_Roy_README.txt

 - Vehicles using grenade based weapons have been restricted.
 You'll still find them patroling Communication centres!

-- Village patrols are now dynamic.
+- Village patrol markers are now dynamically created at startup.
 It's a very simple script which adds infantry to areas around buildings.

 - A simpler surprise routine and more surprises.
 I heard a A-164 fell into enemy hands recently.
 Just a rumour?